 Keeping it Clean

-Hair build up in an electric razor creates a weird gunk that affects performance.
+Hair build-up in an electric razor creates weird gunk that affects performance.
 If you can’t clean it easily, you end up with a dull shaver.

 Panasonic sells an automatic cleaning station separately, but I don’t think you’ll need it.
 The ES-LV65-S doesn’t pose any problems when it comes to cleaning.